Weakly Supervised Learning of Multi-Object 3D Scene Decompositions Using Deep Shape Priors: Method

 In particular, $L_{I}$ is the mean squared error on the image reconstruction with $\Omega$ being the set of image pixels and $I_{\mathit{gt}}$ the ground-truth color image.
 The depth reconstruction loss $L_{D}$ penalizes deviations from the ground-truth depth $D_{\mathit{gt}}$.
-We apply Gaussian smoothing $G(\cdot)$ for which we decrease the standard deviation over time. $L_{\mathit{sh}}$ regularizes the shape encoding to stay within the training regime of the SDF network.
+We apply Gaussian smoothing $G(\cdot)$ to spread the gradients over the rendered image.
+We decrease the standard deviation over time to allow the network to learn to decompose the scene in a coarse-to-fine manner. $L_{\mathit{sh}}$ regularizes the shape encoding to stay within the training regime of the SDF network.
 Lastly, $L_{\mathit{gr}}$ favors objects to reside above the ground plane with $z_{i}$ being the coordinate of the object in the world frame, $z'_{i}$ the corresponding projection onto the ground plane, and $\phi_{i}( \mathbf{x}_k ) := \mathbf{\Phi}\left( \mathbf{z}_{i,\mathit{sh}}, \mathbf{T}_c^o( \mathbf{z}_{i,\mathit{ext}} ) \mathbf{x}_k \right)$.
 The shape regularization loss is scheduled with time-dependent weighting.
 This prevents the network from learning to generate unreasonable extrapolated shapes in the initial phases of the training, but lets the network refine them over time.

 We use a CNN for both the object and the background encoder.
-Both consist of a number of convolutional layers with kernel size $(3, 3)$ and strides $(1, 1)$ each followed by ReLU activation and $(2, 2)$ max-pooling.
-The subsequent fully connected layers yield the respective encodings for objects and background.
+Both consist of multiple convolutional layers with kernel size $(3, 3)$ and strides $(1, 1)$ each followed by ReLU activations and $(2, 2)$ max-pooling.
+The subsequent fully-connected layers yield the encodings for objects and background.
 Similar to \cite{park2019_deepsdf}, we use multi-layer fully-connected neural networks for the shape decoder $\mathbf{\Phi}$ and texture decoder $\mathbf{\Psi}$.
 Further details are provided in the supplementary material.